NYU-Molecular-Pathology/Methylation/README.md

 <details>
 <summary>REDCap errors</summary>
 Once your run completes check in your run directory if there is any *upload_log.tsv* file or *redcaperrors.txt*.
 If these files exist, they may note any files or data which would have been over-written in the database.
 Check with the wet lab if any RD-numbers were duplicated or previously used for the samples listed in the upload_log.tsv file. <br>
-**NOTE** When running the test case run *21-MGDM_TEST* you may notice an error with the upload log as these reports would already exist in REDCap.
-It is normal for the test case to fail uploading since the REDCap database already contains the data and files for the test run.
 </details>

 <details>
 <summary>How to upload manually to REDCap</summary>
-1. Login with your kerberos ID to https://redcap.nyumc.org/
+ 1. Login with your kerberos ID to https://redcap.nyumc.org/<br />
-2. On the left-hand sidebar scroll all the way down the Reports Bookmarks until you see the folder: >>>>CURRENT Runs~~~~~ and 3) >>>>>CLINICAL Current Run
+ 2. On the left-hand sidebar scroll all the way down the Reports Bookmarks until you see the folders:<br />
+ `>>>>CURRENT Runs~~~~~ and 3) >>>>>CLINICAL Current Run`<br />
-3. Here, you can click on the RD-number of choice and then select "Upload html file" under the methylation menue
+ 3. Here, you can click on the RD-number of choice and then select "Upload html file" under the methylation menue<br />
-4. Optionally, you can also select "Add / Edit Records" menu in the left sidebar and find your RD-number in the "Search query" field
+ 4. Optionally, you can also select "Add / Edit Records" menu in the left sidebar and find your RD-number in the "Search query" field<br />
 </details>

 <details>
 <summary>Fix wet lab worksheet</summary>
-1. In your current working directory or in the path /Volumes/CBioinformatics/Methylation/Clinical_Runs/22-MGDM##, open the RUNID.xlsm file
+ 1. In your current working directory or in the path /Volumes/CBioinformatics/Methylation/Clinical_Runs/22-MGDM##, open the RUNID.xlsm file<br />
-2. On the Review ribbon, click unprotect worksheet and unprotect tab
+ 2. On the Review ribbon, click unprotect worksheet and unprotect tab<br />
-3. Right-click the "worksheet" tab at the bottom and unhide... raw_labels tab
+ 3. Right-click the "worksheet" tab at the bottom and unhide... raw_labels tab<br />
-4. If any "#ref" errors either drag the formula down to correct or type "=" and select the cell in the first tab "worksheet" and press return.
+ 4. If any "#ref" errors either drag the formula down to correct or type "=" and select the cell in the first tab "worksheet" and press return.<br />
  For example "=worksheet!B25" references cell B25 in the tab named "worksheet"
 </details>